645 Angelina Ave., Placentia, CA 92870 (714) 996-1551 FAX (714) 996-8407

-To support our students in building greatness, Kraemer is pleased to introduce a new program this year which will benefit all students on campus: P.R.I.D.E.
+Kraemer has a program called P.R.I.D.E to support students in building their sense of determination.
 The mission of P.R.I.D.E.
 (Personal Responsibility for Individual Development and Education) is to positively support all students in their quest to achieve their personal best.
 We know that our students' lives are busy, and with P.R.I.D.E., all Kraemer students will have the access to receive additional support and enrichment opportunities during the school day.

 During the PRIDE tutorial period, which will take place Tuesdays-Fridays for 30 minutes, students will be able to:

-For the first two weeks of school, the P.R.I.D.E. period will be used to teach our school-wide procedures, but beginning on Tuesday, September 16th, students will have choices in the P.R.I.D.E. sessions they attend.
+For the first two weeks of school, the P.R.I.D.E. period will be used to teach our school-wide procedures, but beginning on Tuesday, September 15th, students will have choices in the P.R.I.D.E. sessions they attend.
 A menu of options will be posted around campus and on our website.
-We encourage parents to help guide their child's decision-making in the P.R.I.D.E. session they attend.
-P.R.I.D.E. will be a meaningful learning experience for all of our students.
+We encourage parents to help guide their child's decision-making in which session they attend.

-Lastly, it is important for our parents to stay connected to school, too.
-For that reason, I invite you to attend our Back to School Night on Tuesday, September 16th at 6:30pm.
+It is important for our parents to stay connected to school.
+I invite you to attend our Back to School Night on Tuesday, September 15th at 6:30pm.
 On this evening, you will have the chance to meet each of your child's teachers and learn about their classes and expectations.
 Before Back to School Night, your child will be bringing home a copy of their schedule and directions for the evening.
 I hope to see you there.